 - " site: retrosternal or epigastric - " quality: crushing, constricting, or burning pain or discomfort - " radiation: to the neck and/or down the inner part of the left arm - " duration: at least 20 minutes and often not responding to sublingual nitrates - " occurrence: at rest

 May be associated with:

-- " pallor " pulmonary oedema - " arrhythmias
+- " pallor " pulmonary oedema

+- " sweating " a decrease in blood pressure

+- " arrhythmias

 Note: Not all features have to be present.

 Before transfer

 Cardio-pulmonary resuscitation if necessary (See Section 21.1: Cardiac arrest - cardiopulmonary resuscitation).